 The launch was led by Professor Sko (a persona developed by community college physics professor Brenda Skoczelas), who creates science lesson videos and stars in stage shows to encourage young people to enjoy STEM (science, technology, engineering and math).

-Currently based in Florida, Sko visited the Norwood Park club via Zoom.
+Currently based out-of-state, Sko visited the Norwood Park club via Zoom.
 She wore a purple lab coat with science-themed patches and rainbow slinky toys bisected her long, auburn hair as she smilingly explained to the students how Bernoulli’s Principle shapes the way birds and aircraft fly.
 Sko’s friendly face was projected from a laptop onto the classroom’s big screen, where a dozen kindergarten through second grade students greeted Sko like a celebrity.
 For the past month the club’s mentor, a Lincoln Public Schools’ Community Learning Centers (CLC) employee, had showed the group several Professor Sko videos and led related activities; many of the club members had become fans and wore safety goggles just like Sko.

 Professor Sko’s YouTube channel has more than 50 videos on science topics, interviews conducted with scientists, and discussions of daily activities such as sports (with a focus on the science involved)--free for any learner.
 Starting out three years ago, Sko’s lively way of sharing science changed during the pandemic and she realized she could engage more young people in science through the Internet.